Shensiyuan/nuscc_project/README.md

 **Amazon Route 53** which is a scalable and highly available Domain Name Service, we can create a domain for the AWS amplify webApp

 **Amazon EC2**, **EC2 Auto Scaling** and **Elastic Load Balancing** are used to set-up our front-end server to host our web interface.
 Then we use our personal domain and set the DNS to be our front-end server IP address.

+**YANA Back-End:**

+**Flask** which is a micro web framework written in Python and it is used to develop the YANA web back-end service.

+**Node.js** is used to develop the web back-end server.

+**MongoDB** is a document-based database, data is stored in JSON and XML documents and it is used to store YANA website various data such as user accounts, profiles and chat rooms information.

+**AWS S3 bucket** is also used to store user-upload resources, such as images for user profile etc. Given that free data transfer amount is limited per month, proper compression is necessary

+**Amazon EC2**, **EC2 Auto Scaling** and **Elastic Load Balancing** are also used to set-up and host our back-end web server and back-end voice server

 ## Economic Factors